 The bighorn sheep’s dramatic history includes reaching near extinction and making a significant recovery with the help of conservation efforts.
 Sadly this beloved species still faces challenges.
-Its population has dwindled to less than 8,000 and is under continuous threats.
-Separation between wild bighorns and domestic sheep and goats is the key to security—reducing conflicts and disease risk for Colorado’s state animal.
+Whereas the North American bighorn population was estimated to be between 150,000 and 200,000 before the 1800’s, today approximately 80,000 remain—an important increase after steep declines left only a few thousand at the turn of the 20th century.
+Separation between domestic sheep and bighorn is the key to long-term security and recovery of the species.

-Crossing over the Bering land bridge from Siberia, the species' population in North America peaked in the millions.
-Much as the bison did for Native American tribes in the Great West, bighorn sheep were sources of food, clothing, and tools for tribes in the mountainous regions of the west.
+Crossing over the Bering land bridge from Siberia, bighorn sheep were sources of food, clothing, and tools for tribes in western mountainous regions, much as the bison were for Native American tribes in the Great West.
 Petroglyphs featuring bighorns are among the most common images across all western U.S. states.

 By 1900, encroachment from human settlers diminished the population to several thousand.
 Bighorn sheep have made a comeback thanks to a conservation movement supported by President Theodore Roosevelt, reintroductions, national parks, and managed hunting.
 Unfortunately some subspecies, such as Ovis canadensis auduboni of the Black Hills, were driven into extinction.

 Historic 1930s campaigns to save the desert bighorn sheep have resulted in the establishment of two bighorn game ranges in Arizona: Kofa National Wildlife Refuge and Cabeza Prieta National Wildlife Refuge.